-- Some also find relief when soaking their feet in water mixed with apple cider vinegar.
+- Some also find relief when soaking their feet in water mixed with apple cider vinegar or using ACV in an antifungal spray.
 Other remedies, which have mixed results, include adding sea salt or steeped black tea bags to the water.

 - To make a homemade antifungal powder, combine, stir and sprinkle the powder onto your feet.
 Remember to wash your hands thoroughly before and after, and be careful not to touch your eyes, nose or mouth.
 You may want to apply the powder before putting on your socks.
 Apply this mixture twice daily for one to two weeks, monitoring progress and looking out for any potential side effects.

-4. Improve Immune Function Through Your Diet & Lifestyle
+4. Improve Immune Function Through Diet and Lifestyle